 Unidentified roundheaded borer (Cerambycid)

 Biology and life history Little is known of this beetle.
-It has been collected from elderberry in the Cascade mountains and along Puget Sound and Willapa Bay in Washington.
+It has been collected from elderberry in the Cascade Mountains and along Puget Sound and Willapa Bay in Washington.
 One observant horticulturist said that damage begins with wilting tips, suggesting eggs are laid at the tips of canes and as the larva burrows downward, the cane wilts further.

 Pest monitoring Watch for the first signs of wilted tips in spring.
 Cut well below the wilted area and inspect for the larva by splitting the cane.

-To control larvae boring through the cane, remove the cane just below the wilted portion when symptoms are first noticed.
+To control larvae boring through the cane, remove the cane just below the wilted portion when symptoms are noticed.